 Vicki Bauman - School Representative

 Vicki graduated Magna Cum Laude from California State University, Stanislaus, with a Bachelor of Arts degree in Organizational Communication.
-Her current title is Director II of the Stanislaus County Office of Education Prevention Programs Department.
+Her current title is Director III of the Stanislaus County Office of Education Prevention Programs Department.
 She has direction over an organizational unit involving numerous professionals and employees.
 She is responsible for a diversified, multiple county-wide technical areas with a budget of over $23 million.

 She is Regional Coordinator for TUPE (Tobacco Use Prevention Education), Student Mental Health, Safe Schools, and Healthy Start.
 She oversees After School Education and Safety Programs, 21st Century Community Learning Centers and ASES, After School Programs, Leadership Academy and the grant writing process for future programs to serve the region.

 Vicki also serves on several committees; she represents the county on the Prop 10 Commission, Children's Council, Child Abuse Prevention Committee, Domestic Violence Council, Hospice Board Member, Prop 63 Committee Member, Courts and Community, Go Red for Women, Binge Drinking Committee Member, Police Activities League Board President, Gang task force and her favorite - being member of the Modesto Rotary.

 She has been married for 36 years, has three grown children, and 2 grandsons; Parker and Logun.